 It may come as a surprise to you to learn that many popular disposable sanitary products contain plastic.
 A whole LOT of plastic.
 In fact, some brands of disposable sanitary pads are made up of 90% plastic, which is about the same amount as four carrier bags.
 And while applicators for tampons are obviously made of plastic, did you know that some components of the tampon itself could be made of polyester?

 It’s estimated that the average woman will use over 10,000 disposable menstrual products during her lifetime.
-Unfortunately, many women ignore the warnings that say these products aren’t meant to be flushed meaning that a huge amount of this waste is ending up in our waterways and oceans too.
+Unfortunately, many women ignore the warnings that say these products aren’t meant to be flushed down the toilet meaning that a huge amount of this waste is ending up in our waterways and oceans too.

-Add to this the fact that many tampons and sanitary pads contain synthetic substances and chemicals which are being used in a very absorbent part of our body, and you start to wonder if there is a better alternative to deal with our monthly flow.
+So add to this the fact that many tampons and sanitary pads contain synthetic substances (for fragrance) and chemicals (for absorbency and bleaching) which are being used in a very absorbent part of our body, and you start to wonder if there is a better alternative to deal with our monthly flow.

 Thankfully there is.
 Nowadays there’s a huge range of different products available so there’s bound to be a healthier, safer, more environmentally friendly way to manage your period that suits you, no matter your preference.